Promoting Sensitivity in Centre-based Childcare (the SECURE Project)

 More about COSC

-The Circle of Security Classroom (COSC) is a professional development program for caregivers working in early childcare centers.
+The Circle of Security Classroom (COSC) is a professional development program for caregivers working in early childcare centres.
 Each caregiver participate in eight weekly group sessions (two hours per session) with their team.
 Each group consists of 5-8 caregivers and their managers.
 The group sessions are facilitated by a certified COSC facilitator and typically take place in the afternoon.

-In the group sessions, caregivers are invited to reflect on video vignettes as well as on examples from their daily work with the children in their care focusing on the overall question: how do we promote the development of secure relationships between caregivers and the children in the childcare center?
+In the group sessions, caregivers are invited to reflect on video vignettes as well as on examples from their daily work with the children in their care focusing on the overall question: how do we promote the development of secure relationships between caregivers and the children in the childcare centre?
 Another central theme is how the caregivers’ own relationship history informs and affects their current relationships with the children in their care.